adamShimi/armed-bandit-rust/README.md

 * ~~Remove the explore from Bandit trait.~~ Done
 * ~~Write a function for running such learning algorithm on an instance.~~ Done
 * ~~Write an evaluation function and a corresponding datatype.~~ Done
+* ~~Return plots for an experiment.~~ Done
-* Return plots for an experiment.
+* Return multiple plots for multiple experiments.
+* Parallelize the fuck out of it.